 The Fetishists: The Tuareg Epic by Ibrahim al-Koni

-In his author’s note to the translation of this monumental work, the Libyan Tuareg novelist Ibrahim al-Koni recounts the extraordinary real-life incident that inspired the novel.
-His older brother had bet another man that whoever succeeded in scaling a certain tall cliff face in the Tadrart mountain range in Libya would win one hundred camels.
+In his author’s note to the translation, the Libyan Tuareg novelist Ibrahim al-Koni recounts the actual incident that inspired the novel – a bet.
+Whoever succeeded in scaling a certain tall cliff face in the Tadrart mountain range in Libya would win 100 camels.

 Banipal 64